 Risk The chance of something happening that will have an impact on objectives.
-It is operations and support.
+It is measured in terms of the consequences of an event and their likelihood.
+(ISO operations and support.
 It will often involve the use of Grid Instructions and